jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 We want to limit our search for locations to the surroundings of the centre of Ghent.

-* Create a Point object for the centre of Ghent.
-Latitude/longitude coordinates for the Korenmarkt are: 51.053932, 3.721741
+* Create a `Point` object for the centre of Ghent.
+Latitude/longitude coordinates for the Korenmarkt are: 51.05393, 3.72174
 * We need our point in the same Coordinate Reference System as the DEM raster (i.e. EPSG:31370, or Belgian Lambert 72).
 Use GeoPandas to reproject the point:
     * Create a GeoSeries with this single point and specify its CRS with the `crs` keyword.
     * Reproject this series with the `to_crs` method.
 Assign the resulting GeoSeries to a variable `gent_centre_31370`.